Almonds and Olivez

 The Discussion

-The vegetable is reportedly in use for decades as a medicinal herb to treat gastrointestinal disorders such as ulcers (peptic and duodenal), irritable bowel syndrome (IBS) and gastritis as well as even wounds (Rokayya et. al., 2014; Noess, 1986; Doll & Pygott, 1954).
+The vegetable is reportedly been in use for decades as a medicinal herb to treat gastrointestinal disorders such as ulcers (peptic and duodenal), irritable bowel syndrome (IBS) and gastritis as well as even wounds (Rokayya et. al., 2014; Noess, 1986; Doll & Pygott, 1954).
 One of the reasons for its medicinal usage is due largely to its antioxidant and anti-inflammatory properties.

 In some traditions, cabbage is also used to treat skin ailments, due to those same properties, as research purports gastrointestinal tract malfunction is closely associated with skin issues (Gabrielle, 2004).
 To this extent, it is said to be used in Korea to treat gastrointestinal disorders as well as skin problems (Lee et al. 2018).
 For skincare, grated cabbage is used as a facial mask particularly, due to its antioxidant and inflammatory effects (Word Press Foundation, 2016).
 Some of the skin issues cabbage is purportedly able to treat are eczema and colitis, among others (Butu & Rodino, 2019).

-Additionally, in certain ancient cultures, such as Greeks, Romans and Egyptians, cabbage was juiced and drank in an effort to treat constipation.
+Additionally, in certain ancient cultures, such as Greeks, Romans and Egyptians, cabbage was juiced and drank to treat constipation.
 As such, it was largely used then as a laxative (Hatfield, 2004).
 It is also used as an antidote for the treatment of mushroom poisoning, as well as a remedy for headaches and hangovers (Hatfield, 2004).
 Due to its anti-inflammatory properties, it is also used to treat skin irritations, sore throat and even colic (Hatfield, 2004).

 White or ‘green’ cabbage which this post is largely about, is an essential source of phytonutrients (Samec et. al. 2017).
 As such, it is rich in phytochemicals such as polyphenolics, glucosinolates, carotenoids, antioxidants and vitamins and minerals (Park et al, 2014 a, b; Podsedek, 2007).
 It is also considered to be a blood purifier (Butu & Rodino, 2019).
 Other nutrients of cabbage include vitamins (e.g., vitamin C, E and B6), calcium, magnesium, iodine, sulfur, copper, and phosphorus (Podsedek, 2007).

-In this article, we will be discussing five (5) scientific proven health benefits of consuming cabbage.
-These include its high polyphenols properties, which are said to help with disease-fighting, its high antioxidants properties, its possible effects in fighting certain types of cancers, its gastrointestinal benefits and its effects on blood sugar, which may be beneficial for those suffering from diabetes.
+In this article, we will be discussing five (5) scientifically proven health benefits of consuming cabbage.
+These include its high polyphenols properties, which are said to help with disease-fighting, its high antioxidant properties, its possible effects in fighting certain types of cancers, its gastrointestinal benefits and its effects on blood sugar, which may be beneficial for those suffering from diabetes.
 It is also said to be beneficial for both blood sugar and pressure.
 The article will also explore its potential side effects and provide ideas on how to incorporate this versatile and nutrient-rich vegetable into your diet.

 You can read more on vitamins and minerals in these detailed articles: